Assessment report review criteria

 Referees are asked to evaluate how well the manuscript meets the following criteria, rated 1 (excellent) to 4 (poor):

-- Does the manuscript represent a novel contribution to scientific knowledge of the ocean state within the scope of the Ocean State Report (new information, new concepts, ideas, methods, or data)?
+- Does the manuscript represent a novel contribution to scientific knowledge within the scope of the respective report (new information, new concepts, ideas, methods, or data)?

 - Are the scientific approach and applied methods valid?
 Are the results discussed in an appropriate and balanced way (consideration of related work, including appropriate references)?

-- Are the scientific results and conclusions presented in a clear, concise, and well-structured way (number and quality of figures/tables, appropriate use of English language)?
+- Are the scientific results, best practices, and conclusions presented in a clear, concise, and well-structured way (number and quality of figures/tables, appropriate use of English language)?

 Peer review process

-Manuscripts submitted to the Copernicus Ocean State Report at first undergo a rapid access review by the topical editor (initial manuscript evaluation), which is not meant to be a full scientific review but to identify and sort out manuscripts with obvious major deficiencies in view of the above principal evaluation criteria.
+Manuscripts submitted at first undergo a rapid access review by a selected editor (initial manuscript evaluation), which is not meant to be a full scientific review but to identify and sort out manuscripts with obvious major deficiencies in view of the above principal evaluation criteria.
 If they are not immediately rejected, they will be subject to full peer review.

 During the full review and interactive discussion, the referees are asked to take into account all of the following aspects:

-- Does the paper address relevant scientific questions within the scope of the Ocean State Report?
+- Does the paper address relevant scientific questions within the scope of the report?

 - Does the paper present novel concepts, ideas, tools, or data?

-- Are new conclusions on the state of the ocean reached?
+- Are new conclusions on the report topic reached?